-Accommodation: 2* & 3* hotels, ranches & mountian refuge (some nights camping on one itinerary)
+Accommodation: 2* & 3* hotels, ranches & mountain refuge (4 nights camping on one itinerary)

-Horses: The horses are local Mexican breeds, Aztecas, Mexican criollos, and Quarterhorse crosses, averaging about 15.2hh.
-They are ridden in the local Western style (so are used to neck reining) and are ridden in Mexican (western) style tack.
-They are sure-footed and responsive and used to a light contact with the mouth.
-There is enough variety to offer a enjoyable ride for both intermediate and experienced riders.
-Average height is around 15.2hh.
-Groups are limited to a maximum of between 10 and 14 guests depending on the program.
+Horses: The horses are local Mexican breeds, Aztecas, Mexican criollos and Quarterhorse crosses, averaging about 15.2hh.
+They are ridden in the local Western style (so are used to neck reining) and using Mexican (western) style tack.
+They are sure-footed, responsive and used to a light contact with the mouth.
+There is enough variety to offer an enjoyable ride for both intermediate and experienced riders.
+Riding groups are limited to a maximum of between 10 and 14 guests depending on the program.

 Hours: There is usually between 5 and 8 hours riding a day, following routes through the hills and forests, with breaks for rests, lunch and sightseeing.

-Pace and experience required: To take part in these rides you need to be a reasonably experienced rider.
-You should be comfortable, secure and in control on a well schooled horse at the walk, trot and canter and used to riding in open country and over varied terrain.
-You should have a reasonably good level of general and riding fitness.
+Pace and experience required: To take part in these rides you need to be a reasonably experienced rider who is comfortable, secure and in control on a well-schooled horse at a walk, trot and canter, used to riding outside in open country,with a group of horses, over varied terrain.
+You should also have a reasonably good level of general and riding fitness.

 Accommodation is varied and depends on the itinerary you choose.
-The first nights of both rides is spent at the simple ranch house, which has charming rooms (bathrooms are shared).
-Most other nights on the Silver Trail, most other nights are at small hotels of a 2* to 3* standard, chosen as far as possible for their character and position.
-Rooms are comfortable and have their own bathrooms.
-On the Central Highlands Ride other nights are camping, using 2 man "dome" tents.
-There is a basic shower tent and a central mess tent.
-One night of both itineraries is spent in a remote region at at a mountain refuge where some rooms are dormitory syle and bathrooms are shared.
+The first night of most rides is spent at the ranch where the horses are based, which has simple rooms and shared bathrooms.
+On the Silver Trail, most other nights are at small hotels of a 2* to 3* standard, chosen as far as possible for their character and position.
+Rooms are comfortable with their own bathroom.
+On the Central Highlands Ride, 4 nights are spent camping out, using 2 man "dome" tents for sleeping and with a basic shower tent and central mess tent in camp.
+One night of both itineraries is in a remote region where you will stay in a mountain refuge where some rooms are dormitory syle and bathrooms are shared.
 Riders on the Cristo Rey Pilgrimage stay in small hotels and haciendas, with one night camping out.

 single supplement - USD 435